MatthewPatey/Fixel/paper/sections/lrm.md

 This Language Reference manual provides the syntax details of the Fixel language which facilitates image editing and makes writing the code for image modification easier.
 This manual begins with a description of lexical conventions, gives information about the syntax used in Fixel programs, and then provides a grammar.

 ## Lexical Conventions
-This section describes the lexical conventions used in fixel.
+This section describes the lexical conventions used in Fixel.
 This includes detailing the identifiers, keywords, and reserved characters.

 ### Comments
 Fixel uses a double forward slash `//` to denote a single line comment.
 A single line comment refers to the area from the end of the double slash until a newline character is seen.
 Fixel does not support multiline comments.
 Therefore, each line of a comment must begin with the double forward slash.